Deep Dive

 • Merger & Acquisition (M&A) Activity.
 If the company is involved in mergers, acquisitions, or divestitures, the GC will be instrumental in guiding the deal structure, due diligence, regulatory approvals, and integration or divestment processes.

 • Continuous Learning.
 The legal landscape is continuously evolving.
-As such, the GC is responsible for ensuring that they and their team stay updated on the latest legal developments, rulings, and trends relevant to the industry and the regions where the company operates.
+As such, the GC is responsible for ensuring that they and their team stay updated on the latest legal developments, rulings, legal technologies, and trends relevant to the industry and the regions where the company operates.

 Why Would a Company Need Both a CLO and a GC?